 A Few More Options

-Oscar’s Pizza & Sports Grille (West Omaha) – If you are in the mood for chicken wings, give this place a try.
-Since I’m not a wing guy, this recommendation is based on people I know that love this place.
+If you are in the mood for chicken wings, try this place.
+Since I’m not a wing guy, I’m recommending it based on people I know who love it.

 I compiled a list of posts on Reddit about Omaha restaurants.